anyscale/academy/README.md

 #### Using Pip

 If you don't use Anaconda, first install a version of Python 3.6 to 3.8 (3.8 recommended).
 Instructions are at [python.org](https://www.python.org/downloads/).

 Then install `pip` using the instructions at [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).

-Now you can run the following `pip` command to install the rest of the libraries required for these tutorials, including Ray:
+Now you can run the following `pip` command to install the rest of the libraries required for these tutorials, including Ray, followed by the `jupyter` commands to set up graphing libraries in Jupyter Lab.
+You will need an Internet connection and they will take a while to finish:

 ```
 pip install -r requirements.txt
+jupyter labextension install @jupyter-widgets/jupyterlab-manager
+jupyter labextension install @bokeh/jupyter_bokeh
 ```

 ## Launching the Tutorials